Rockouunderscore/lua-rck-dont-starve-together-mods/BetterNightVision - 1684135933/README.md

 ### Code given by Community in Steam Workshop comments

-From Tony modmain.lua Can be found in the mod's comments
+> From Tony `modmain.lua` - Can be found in the mod's comments

 `6` `local function InGame()`